bdotloh/text_analysis/README.md

 # text analysis

-A simple workflow for processing times.
+A simple workflow for processing text.
 Combines a series of sequential transformations to a set of raw, unprocessed documents.

 The order of transformations, as of 25/05/2023: